toomcis/WocaFuckOff-docker/README.md

 ## Running without building

-- This is the preferred way of using this docker image
+- This is the proper and preffered way of using this docker image
 - Be sure to setup the variables correctly, by default it will farm ~5000 points which might not be the desired setup, please change `ADDON_POINTS` enviromental variable if you want this to be different
 - Another thing to watch out for it selecting the proper class and package using `CLASS_INDEX` and `PACKAGE_INDEX`
 - Username and Password are required to work, otherwise it will just autoclose